vottini/jsonbp/docs/schema.md

 }
 ```

-When deriving a type, **it is** allowed to modify previously defined specificities.
-That is, you can alter some or all the specificities already defined for a type.
-This can also happen directly in the field declaration, like the following scenario:
+When registering a new simple type, it's allowed to modify previously defined specificities.
+That is, you can alter some or all the specificities already defined in a base type.
+This can also be done directly in the field declaration, like the following scenario:

 ```
 type broadScale : float (min=0, max=999)